psas/psas.github.com/pnwae/index.markdown

 ## [Get tickets!](https://commerce.cashnet.com/psupsas)

-Day 1 of the expo features professional speakers from across the nation and region who will speak on topics including:
+The expo features professional speakers from across the nation and region who will speak on topics including:
 - The Workforce of the Future
 - Innovation & Research
 - Human Spaceflight